issalig/aircondidiot/README.md

 Goal
 ----
-To control my (General Air conditioner with and ESP8266)
+To control my (General air conditioner (model: ar-rcd1e) with and ESP8266)

 Links
 -----